Football Manager Guides | Scouting

 For me, I will only purchase these packages in the final month before the transfer windows and then keep the package through the transfer window before removing it again.
 For example, I will increase the package in December and reduce it back down at the end of January.
 A little money saving tip, but remember reducing your package will reduce the players visible, but you can always shortlist those you’re interested in.

 Finally, I wanted to take a look at scout meetings.
 Like with most things you have the option to hand over the responsibility of these scout meetings to your Chief Scout.
 In doing so, he will pick out the key players to show you, deciding himself on whether to continue scouting players who your Scouts and Data Analysts have identified.
 This can be useful if you do not like the task of going through all the reports of players at Scout Meetings.

 If you handle the Scouting Meetings yourself, you will be presented with all the players identified that you have yet to acknowledge.

 Within the Scouting Meetings, you can immediately view the Current and Potential Ability of the players as they come through to you, along with a recommendation.
-You can see that Miranda’s recommendation is 54 (this is a scale up to 100).
+You can also view the scout report, attributes, role and position, his medical details.
+Pretty much everything you would need to make an informed decision on the player.
+You can see that Deeney’s recommendation is 65 (this is a scale up to 100).
 Naturally, the better the scout, the more accurate the recommendation.
-What I will generally do is hover over the 54 and look for a quick comparison against players we have in his position.
+What I will generally do is hover over the 65 and look for a quick comparison against players we have in his position.
 This will give me an immediate view of whether he is likely to improve my squad (if coming in as a first team player).